istio/bots/policybot/README.md

 partial shutdown and restart of the bot, which will reread the config and start back up fully.

 - nagger.
 Injects nagging comments in pull requests if specific conditions are detected.
-This is primarily used to remind developers to included tests whenever they fix bugs, but the engine is general-purpose and could be used creatively  for other nagging comments.
+This is primarily used to remind developers to include tests whenever they fix bugs, but the engine is general-purpose and could be used creatively for other nagging comments.

 ## Startup options